Methodology

 Economic Data

-Macro doesn't support "return to normal."
+Macro environment doesn’t support “return to normal” consumer behaviour.

 Alternative Data

-Actions suggest cost management, not growth investment.
+Actions suggest cost management mode, not growth investment.

 Academic Research